santoshpandey11/demo/README.md

 - trigger Ansible playbook to provision kubernetes and deploy application

  need to set the `DOCKER_USERNAME` , `DOCKER_PASSWORD` , `KUBERNETESENDPOINT` , `KUBERNETESCERTIFICATE` `KUBERNETESTOKEN` variables in the Travis UI.
+  Kubernetes connection details are found at kubectl ./kube/config

 ### Requirements

 To use the provided Makefile the following are required: